chickenandpork/demo-renovate-update-toolchains/README.md

 The key take-away is PR https://github.com/chickenandpork/demo-renovate-update-toolchains/pull/5 where we can see that RenovateBot matches the `sha256` for existing files from release `v4.34.1` and replaces with corresponding `sha256` for the current `v4.35.2`.
-The power her eis that this solution scales: a few directories with JSON-based metadata and you're off-to-the races.
+The power here is that this solution scales: a few directories with JSON-based metadata and you're off-to-the races.

+Another facet of this solution is that you have a maintained, parsable structure of version and sha256 information that can be reused elsewhere.
+For example, I have one project that is simply a lightweight IDP-like toolkit for Mac that provides multi-arch binaries for all the tools we need.
+This converts our install of a new Mac, and ongoing maintenance, to "1. install package; 2. there is no step 2, all the tools are present".
+Indeed, this MacOS package avoids the Brewfiles and the transitive dependencies ("who knew that the CLI would change so much when the MySQL lib it needed changed?") that can add churn and entropy to your reliable build environment.
+Using a solution similar to this meant I had the version info for sanity scripts and other checks as well, reducing Write-Everything-Twice errors.

-Beneath that -- few tools to track at all, limited re-use -- the complexity and indirection here might be too much techdebt to justify.
+If you don't have a bunch of binaries to track and keep updated, and lack the need for the metadata to be used elsewhere, the complexity and indirection here might be too much techdebt to justify.

 ## Toolchains